JacobTamayo/todo/README.md

 redo certain chunks of code to allow for more reusability.
 I feel that something like this isn't something I can learn instantly but it is a good idea to keep in mind as I design more projects.

+Also, commenting code.
+After working on this for longer than I probably should have it was hard to add certain features when I had forgotten what it had done.
+Something else that I need to keep in mind for the future.

 Overall, I do feel more or less happy with how it turned out as I have never really done something as complicated as this, and I had to use multiple sources to be able to learn how to do everything unfamiliar to me.
 I feel that since my understanding of Javascript is still very basic that I am probably not utilizing many resources that would have made everything much easier but this is a good start to creating a solid foundation for my knowledge of the language as I continue to learn.